SkylineCommunications/dataminer-docs/connector-help/connector_help/Huawei_iManager_U2000.md

 ## Notes

-The driver does not allow the user to configure anything on the device.
+The connector does not allow the user to configure anything on the device.
 Only requesting information is supported.

-The driver does not support multiple management domains.
+The connector does not support multiple management domains.

 **Custom Visio files** are available for the main element and the DVEs.
 The Visio image for the **main element** displays all managed elements and connects them with DCF.